 - What sort of marketing support did you receive?
 Was it effective?
 How did you make the best use of the opportunities it created?

 - How good is the support you receive from the franchisor?
 What form does it take?
-How responsive is the franchisor to requests?
+How often does someone visit your business?
+How responsive is the franchisor to requests? (see page 68)

 - What marketing and promotional campaigns are provided?
 On the whole, are they effective?
 What additional activities do you have to carry out yourself?